(The Ultimate Guide For Total Noobs On Reverse Dabbing)

 There are pros and cons of both, but when it comes to the easiest way to dab without wasting any concentrates, you are going to want to stick to cold start dabbing.

 Now that you understand what exactly cold start dabbing is it’s time to talk about how to actually do it!

-We highly recommend that you invest in a quality rig that can support the cold and hot functions such as a HAMR Cold start dab rig, the next thing is knowing the process you should follow.
+We highly recommend that you invest in a quality rig that can support the cold and hot functions such as a HAMR Cold start dab rig, or my personal favorite the Ispire which is one of the best cold start rigs on the market -hands down.
+The next thing is knowing the process you should follow.

 But before doing this, you’ll need to assemble a couple of handy tools and items that can help you make cold start dabbing possible, including:

 You should note that it’s best to work with the banger because its bucket design enables improved heat distribution, and this is crucial when looking to heat the concentrate.

 With that said, here’s an overview of the cold start dabbing process you should follow: